-2.3 Fair values of financial instruments
+3.3 Fair values of financial instruments

-At 31 December 2018 and 2017 the carrying amounts of cash at bank, receivables, payables, accrued expenses and short-term borrowings reflected in the financial statements are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realisation.
+At 31 December 2019 and 2018 the carrying amounts of cash at bank, receivables, payables, accrued expenses and short-term borrowings reflected in the financial statements are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realisation.

 The fair value of non-current financial liabilities for disclosure purposes is estimated by discounting the future contractual cash flows at the current market interest rate that is available to the company for similar financial instruments.
 The fair value of the company's non-current floating interest rate loan from related party forming part of Mizzi Organisation at the end of the reporting period is not significantly different from the carrying amount.
+The carrying amounts of the other financial liabilities as at 31 December 2019, comprising lease liabilities, are reasonable estimates of their fair value as there have not been significant changes in the company's internal borrowing rate since the date of transition to IFRS 16.
 The current market interest rates utilised for discounting purposes, which were almost equivalent to the respective instruments' contractual interest rates, are deemed observable and accordingly these fair value estimates have been categorised as level 2 within the fair value measurement hierarchy required by IFRS 7, 'Financial Instruments: Disclosure'.

-3. Critical accounting estimates and judgements
+4. Critical accounting estimates and judgements